smart-data-models/dataModel.WasteManagement/WasteContainer/doc/spec.md

         model: https://schema.org/Number
         type: Property
     id:
-      anyOf: &wastecontainer_-_properties_-_owner_-_items_-_anyof
+      anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of the entity'
           x-ngsi:
             type: Property
+      description: Unique identifier of the entity
+      x-ngsi:
+        type: Property
     image:
-      description: 'An image of the item'
+      description: An image of the item
       format: uri
       type: string
       x-ngsi:
         model: https://schema.org/URL
         type: Property
     isleId:
       description: 'Identifier (or name) of the isle where the container is placed.
 This attribute should be used when entities of type `WasteContainerIsle` are not being modelled specifically.
-Otherwise, `refWasteContainerIsle` should be used.'
+Otherwise, `refWasteContainerIsle` should be used'
       type: string
       x-ngsi:
         type: Property